tfr42/spring-course-examples/README.md

 spring-course-examples
 ======================

-HelloWorld Example Projects based on Spring Framework
+HelloWorld Example Projects based on Spring Framework for training purposes only.